-In recent years, I’ve tried to stop counting down to anything, actually: days until a family vacation, days until a holiday, days until a special event.
+I rarely have any idea how many days are left before a special event.
+I’m just not the kind of person who likes to countdown to anything, from days until a family vacation to days before a holiday.
 Though some people find it motivating to know how many days they have left, the countdown mentality just hasn’t served me well, especially when I’m anxious for summer break.
-Here’s why:

 1. Counting days turned the end of the school year into a “sentence” in which I was just biding my time.